telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 The [`onChange`]({% slug api_ddl_kendouiforreact %}#onchange-function) callback function is fired when the DropDownList value changes.

-> The DropDownList component is designed as a controlled ReactJS input.
-The `onChange` event fires each time a user interacts with the DropDownList.
-The new value is passed as an argument to the `onChange` callback and the high-order component should update the DropDownList `value` through the props.
-If the high-order component does not update the `value` property the DropDownList will not change its value.
+> The DropDownList is designed as a controlled ReactJS input.
+The `onChange` event fires each time a user interacts with it.
+The new value is passed as an argument to the `onChange` callback and the high-order component is expected to update the DropDownList `value` through the props.
+If the high-order component fails to do so, the DropDownList does not change its value.

 ```html
     <div id="app"></div>